ryan-berkowitz98/procurement-risk-model/README.md

 ## 📬 Contact

 Questions or want a run for another country?
-- Open an issue in this repo or reach out directly.
+- Open an issue in this repo or reach out directly on [LinkedIn](https://www.linkedin.com/in/ryan-berkowitz/).